vilcek/R_MapReduce_Logistic_Regression/README.txt

 Using that dataset, the examples show how to use Logistic Regression to predict good and bad credit.

 The execution of the first example (logistic_regression.R) should give a result like this:
-steps: 4
+steps: 1330
-corrects: 143
+corrects: 151
-wrongs: 57
+wrongs: 49
-accuracy: 0.715
+accuracy: 0.755

-The results above mean that the algorithm converged in 4 steps of Batch Gradient Descent and got 71.5% of the test dataset correct.
+The results above mean that the algorithm converged in 4 steps of Batch Gradient Descent and got 75.5% of the test dataset correct.

 The execution of the second example (mr_logistic_regression.R) should give a result like this:
 step: 1
 step: 2
 step: 3
+step: ...
-step: 4
+step: 1330
-corrects: 143
+corrects: 151
-wrongs: 57
+wrongs: 49
-accuracy: 0.715
+accuracy: 0.755

 It is worth noting that this is a fairly simple implementation that could probably achieve better results by applying a regularization term to the cost function as well as a feature selection pre-processing.